7 Best Neighborhoods in Houston, TX

 Local Favorites:

-• Buffalo Bayou Park: This 2.3-mile park is located near Downtown Houston and provides up to 15-miles of walking and hiking trails.
-A great outdoor escape from the hustle and bustle of city life.
+• Buffalo Bayou Park: This 2.3-mile park is located near Downtown Houston and provides up to 15 miles of walking and hiking trails—a great outdoor escape from the hustle and bustle of city life.

 Houston Heights